wp-plugins/livepress/readme.txt

 *   I18n: provide base for translations
 *   Any ideas or suggestions? [tell us about it](mailto:b.forchhammer@mind2.de)!

-= Latest Changes (Version 0.6) =
+= Latest Changes (Version 0.7) =

-*   Implementation of new Shortcode insertion wizard (tinymce plugin)
-*   Improved handling of script files and css stylesheets
-*   New classes FormHelper AuthorAvatarsForm  for easy and consistent rendering of form fields
-*   Various Code Documentation Changes and Cleanups
+*   Implemented new sorting by "number of posts" and "date of registration"
+*   Added "sort direction" setting
+*   Fixed numeric sorting (user id)
+*   New option to link user avatars to their "website" or "blog" (wpmu)
+*   Fixed uninstall behaviour

 [Full Changelog](http://codex.wordpress.org/User:Bforchhammer/Author_Avatars_Changelog)